anch090/anch090/README.md

 - 👋 Hi, I’m Anchal
 - 👀 I’m interested in do the thing i haven't done
 - 🌱 I’m currently learning Html, Css, Js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... nchlmrg@gmail.com
 - 😄 Pronouns: what is pronouns???
 - ⚡ Fun fact: i am new to programminf